What You Need to Know

 There are various sources of mercury in automobiles, including:

 - Light Switches (e.g., tilt switches used on under hood and truck lighting)

 - Active Ride Control or Ride Leveling Sensors

 - High Intensity Discharge Systems (headlights, tail lamps)

 Mercury switches should be removed and recycled prior to storage, disposal, or crushing of the vehicle.
 Unusable parts that are removed from vehicles and contain mercury cannot be disposed of in landfills or incinerated.
 They must be managed as hazardous waste.
 The hazardous waste rules cover storage, transportation, record keeping, and reporting.
 Depending on how much hazardous waste you generate, you may need to obtain an EPA hazardous waste number.

-- Federal EPA Standards Applicable to Generators of Hazardous Waste
+- Consolidated Checklist C3 for Standards Applicable to Generators of Hazardous Waste

 - Utah’s Hazardous Waste Management Requirements